Table of Contents

 In Canada, the law governing the sending of text messages is known as “Canada’s Anti-Spam Legislation” or CASL (pronounced “castle”).

-- The penalties for sending unsolicited emails are very harsh, with fines running into 6 figures.
+- The penalties for sending unsolicited messages can be very harsh, with fines running into 6 figures.

-- Sending unsolicited messages to your clients can be very damaging to your brand; people are very sensitive as to what they perceive as spam on their cell phones.
+- Sending unsolicited messages to your clients can be very damaging to your brand.

 - Spamming reduces the viability of this marketing channel for everyone.

-Luckily CASL is significantly more flexible than U.S. law, allowing Canadians more opportunities to reach their respective audience via bulk or mass texting.
+CASL is significantly more flexible than U.S. law, allowing Canadians more opportunities to reach their respective audiences, but unfortunately that flexibility no longer includes text messaging.

 1. Express Consent